ryouchinsa/sam3-cpp-macos/README.md

-## Segment Anything Model 3 CPP Wrapper for macOS
+## Segment Anything Model 3 CPP Wrapper for macOS and Ubuntu GPU

 This code is to run [Segment Anything Model 3](https://github.com/facebookresearch/sam3) ONNX models in c++ code and implemented on the macOS app [RectLabel](https://rectlabel.com).